yonatankarp/kotlin-design-patterns/adapter/README.md

 ---
-layout: pattern
 title: Adopter
-folder: adopter
-permalink: /patterns/adopter/
-categories: Structural
+category: Structural
 language: en
-tags:
+tag:
   - Gang of Four
 ---

 ## Also known as
 Wrapper